typefoodie

 Is there anything better than chocolate and peanut butter?
 I already have lots of chocolate peanut butter recipes (and many more planned) but there is something about a chocolate peanut butter brownie that just solves any chocolate peanut butter craving!

 This recipe creates a chocolatey and chewy brownie that has a double hit of peanut butter.
-It doesn't have an overpowering peanut butter taste, but it plays really nicely with the chocolate.
-You'll melt peanut butter and swirl some into a homemade "chocolate bar" that will get chopped up and folded in at the end, and the rest of the peanut butter you'll mix in with the wet ingredients for your brownie batter.
+It doesn't have an overpowering peanut butter taste, but it plays really nicely with the chocolate and is perfect for any fellow chocolate peanut butter lovers.

-Similar to my other brownie recipes, there is both melted chocolate (semisweet in this recipe) and unsweetened cocoa powder in the brownie batter.
-I used milk chocolate to make the chocolate peanut butter bar that gets chopped and folded in, but you could definitely use semisweet here instead if you're looking for less sweetness.
-Another note on chocolate, if you're looking for a fudgier brownie I recommend increasing the semisweet chocolate that's mixed in from 1/3 cup to 1/2 cup (or 3 oz) - I plan to compare the two options soon and may update the recipe so stay tuned!
+Similar to my other brownie recipes, there is both melted chocolate and unsweetened cocoa powder in the brownie batter.
+I used milk chocolate to make the chocolate peanut butter bar center, but you could definitely use semisweet here instead if you're looking for less sweetness.
+In your brownie batter, I recommend using semisweet chocolate and a dutch processed unsweetened cocoa powder.
+This will give you a rich chocolate flavor that pairs so well with the salty and sweet peanut butter.

 Ingredients: